-During Term Time the Drop In Service is available Monday - Friday, 11am - 3pm.
+The Drop In Service is available Monday - Friday, 11am - 3pm.
 Students can meet with an Adviser to have a quick chat about their issue/circumstances.
-Students should report to the Information Desk on Level 1 of the Student Guidance Centre to access the Drop In Service.
-Drop In is on a first come first served basis, with sessions lasting approx. 20mins.
+Students should take a seat in the 'Wait Zone' on Level 1 of the Student Guidance Centre (clearly signposted) to access the Drop In Service.
+Drop In is on a first come first served basis, with sessions lasting approximately 20 minutes.